alexandair/Docs/aspnet/publishing/linuxproduction.rst

 By `Sourabh Shirhatti`_

 In this guide, we will cover setting up a production-ready ASP.NET environment on an Ubuntu 14.04 Server.
-Though we will cover the specifics of using Ubuntu 14.04, the content will be applicable to other flavors of Linux.

 We will take an existing ASP.NET 5 application and place it behind a reverse-proxy server.
 We will then setup the reverse-proxy server to forward requests to our Kestrel web server.

-Additionally we will write a startup script to ensure our web application runs on startup as a daemon as well as a configure a process management tool to help restart our web application in the event of a crash to guarantee high availibility.
+Additionally we will ensure our web application runs on startup as a daemon and configure a process management tool to help restart our web application in the event of a crash to guarantee high availibility.

 .. contents:: Sections:
   :local: